ShawnHymel/saleae-docs/_pages/getting-started.md

 ## How to Analyze UART

 Universal Asynchronous Receiver/Transmitter (UART) is a fairly simple protocol with two lines (transmit and receive) going between two devices.
-The lines are normally held high until one of the devices wish to communicate.
+The lines are normally held high until one of the devices wishes to communicate.
 At which point, the transmitting device pulls its transmit line low and sends out data with logic high being 1 and logic low being 0.

 ### Connect Hardware